 About Arthur W. Pink

 Called “one of the most influential evangelical authors in the second half of the twentieth century” by Iain Murray.
 Arthur Walkington Pink was born in Nottingham, United Kingdom, in 1886, to Thomas and Agnes Pink.
-Despite growing up in a faithful Christian household, Pink rebelled at his parents faith, and embraced Theosophy.
+Despite growing up in a faithful Christian household, Pink rebelled at his parents faith and embraced Theosophy.
 He ambitiously climbed the cult’s ranks, being noted as an promising leader of the movement in England, before being challenged by the words of Proverbs 14:12 as he prepared a talk for the Theosophy society in his family home.
 For three days, Pink did not leave his room to join his family, but on the late afternoon of the third day, he emerged converted.
 He then proceeded to give his final talk at the society, whereupon he proclaimed Christ from Romans 1:16.

-Two years later, in 1910, Pink had the desire to enter into the Christian ministry, and decided on going to Chicago to attend Moody Bible College, after concluding that many of the English alternatives to be ruined by liberal theology and higher criticism.
+Two years later, in 1910, Pink had the desire to enter into the Christian ministry, and decided on going to Chicago to attend Moody Bible College after concluding that many of the English alternatives to be ruined by liberal theology and higher criticism.
 However, after six weeks, Pink found the teaching unsatisfactory in how it was pitched, and desired to enter into a pastorate, and having been recognised as both ‘quiet and very bright‘, the Principal of Moody, Dr Howard Pope, assisted Pink in obtaining his first charge in a Congregational church in Silverton, Colorado.
 Pink was to hold the pastorate for two years, but due to shifting theological convictions towards credobaptism, Pink left for Los Angeles in 1912 taking up the pastorate of the First Baptist Church of Garden Grove.
 Pink was to relinquish the charge in late 1913, going back to the United Kingdom.
 Returning to the United States in 1915, Pink settled in Kentucky, meeting and marrying Vera Pink (née Russell) in 1916, and holding Baptist Pastorates at Albany, Burkesville, and Scottsville.

 In 1918, the Pinks relocated to Northside Baptist Church in Spartanburg, South Carolina where he served until 1920.
 Thereafter, he took up an itinerant preaching role in California.
 Having in 1922, started his monthly periodical, Studies in the Scriptures, that would last until his death, Pink was invited to conduct Bible campaigns in Australia, where he would live between 1925 to 1928, serving at two pastorates in Sydney.
 A.W. and Vera would leave Australia to travel back to the United Kingdom where, but for a brief stint back in the United States, they would eventually settle in Stornoway in the Isle of Lewis until their deaths.
 Arthur in 1953, and Vera in 1962.

 A convinced Calvinist, Pink was a strong proponent of Biblical truths concerning God’s Sovereignty, Total Depravity, Man’s Duty and Justification by Faith, at a time when such teachings were anemic.
 However, despite having written over 2,000 articles and a number of books, Pink was to die in relative obscurity.
-However, his influence was to be long-lasting and formative, not only in the United Kingdom, among men such as Martyn Lloyd-Jones and Douglas Johnson, but, arguably, also on the the revival of the Reformed Baptist movement in the United States through the ministry of I.C.
+However, his influence was to be long-lasting and formative, not only in the United Kingdom, among men such as Martyn Lloyd-Jones and Douglas Johnson, but, arguably, also upon the the revival of the Reformed Baptist movement in the United States through the ministry of I.C.
 Herendeen.

-About The Admins
+About The Archive

 Sam Emadi serves as the senior editor for 9Marks.
 He graduated from the Southern Baptist Theological Seminary with an M.Div in 2012 and with a PhD in Biblical Studies in 2016.
 He wrote his dissertation on Genesis 37–50 in biblical theology.
 He and his wife Corrie Ann live in Louisville, KY along with their four children, Cyrus, Carson, Leighton, and Lincoln.
 He is also a member at Third Avenue Baptist Church in Louisville, KY.